-- a.
-Select Signer Certificates and click Populate. - b.
-Search the lists of CA Certificates, select the one(s) for the external certificate authority that signed your new certificate request, and click OK.
+- o.
+Select Signer Certificates and click Populate. - p.
+Search the lists of CA Certificates, select the one or the ones for the external certificate authority that signed your new certificate request, and click OK.

 If the lists of CA Certificates do not contain the one(s) for the external certificate authority that signed your new certificate request, ask your external certificate authority to send their signer certificate.

-Once you have the signer certificate for the external certificate authority that signed your new certificate request, complete the following tasks:
+After you have the signer certificate for the external certificate authority in the keystore, complete the following tasks to receive the new certificate signed by the external certificate authority:

-- a.
-Select Personal Certificates and click Receive. - b.
-Provide the File Name and Location values of the file that contains your new certificate and click OK. - c.
-Select the certificate with the default label and click Rename. - d.
-Enter a new label for the certificate and click OK. - e.
-Select your new certificate and click Rename. - f.
-Enter default as the new label and click OK. - 7.
+- q.
+Select Personal Certificates and click Receive. - r.
+Provide the File Name and Location values of the file that contains your new certificate from the external certificate authority and click OK. - s.
+Select the old self-signed certificate with the default label and click Rename. - t.
+Enter a new label for the old self-signed certificate and click OK. - u.
+Select your new certificate from the external certificate authority and click Rename. - v.
+Enter default as the new label for the new certificate from the external certificate authority and click OK. - 7.
 In the iKeyman utility, click Key Database File > Exit. - 8.
 Stop and start the Device, Alert, or Web server.